jackyzha0/jackyzha0.github.io/content/thoughts/virtual-worlds.md

 Related to: [digital-commons](thoughts/digital-commons.md) and [VR](thoughts/vr.md)

+In a world where scarcity is constructed, do we even need to use it?
+Can we rely on manipulating abundance ([agalmics](thoughts/positive-sum.md)) through [incentives](thoughts/incentives.md)?

+> I realized I had become used to better digital goods being gated and inaccessible to the public when I felt weird taking all the digital goods without pay. (**[Nancy](https://nancyzuo.substack.com/p/capitalism-in-virtual-worlds)**)

 ### Crypto
 Crypto still needs to be converted to fiat?
 Can we have a fully crypto economy?